dotnet/nuget-trends/src/NuGet.Protocol.Catalog/README.md

-Unfortunatelly this code was not made available via NuGet.
+Unfortunately this code was not made available via NuGet.
 For that reason it's being copied over.

 The original location is a sample project in the NuGet org: